 The reserve is also the site of the Santuario Histórico Chacamarca (Chacamarca Historical Sanctuary), an important battle site where local residents triumphed over the Spanish conquistadors in August 1824.
 A monument marks the victory spot.
 The sanctuary is within walking distance of Junín, and several trails lead around the lake and across the pampas.
 Bird fans stop here to spot Andean geese, flamingos, and other wildlife on day trips from Tarma.

-Carretera between Cerro de Pasco and Tarma, unknown, Peru
+Carretera between Cerro de Pasco and Tarma, Peru